 This rejuvenation project started in September 2017 and by accident.
-I was on my way out to do a litter pick as a Litter Champion with Keep Wales Tidy but discovered that the BCBC litter pickers had already been out.
-I mentioned this to Mark Roberts, who owns and runs Roberts Fashions, who said that he could litter pick next to his garage on Bridgend Road which had become full off litter.
+Garw Womble Neil Allcock was walking down Oxford Street to do a litter pick as a Litter Champion with Keep Wales Tidy but discovered that the BCBC litter pickers had already been out.
+He mentioned this to Mark Roberts, who owns and runs Roberts Fashions, who said that he could litter pick next to his garage on Bridgend Road which had become full off litter.
 The area was also covered with dead brambles that acted as a litter trap.

 The Garw Womble cleared the brambles and litter.
 Keep Wales Tidy supply the red bin bags and BCBC take them away.

-It’s amazing how much litter you pick up from a small plot of land.
+It’s amazing how much litter that can be found on a small plot of land.

-In late February/early March I laid some wood chip in the hope that it would deter the weeds returning and help rejuvenate the soil.
+In late February/early March some wood chip was laid in the hope that it would deter the weeds returning and help rejuvenate the soil.

 The last stage was to plant flowers.
-I bought some Violas from Asda (60 for £9) and 80 litres of compost from Poundland (£4) with the donations raised through the generous support of our Patreons.
-When I first started digging I was shocked to discover that the soil appeared to be coal dust and rubble so realised that I would have to dig holes and fill them with compost and plant the flowers in the holes.
-Fortunately Rob at the local COOP donated two 50 litre bags of compost which really helped this project.
+Violas from Asda (60 for £9) and 80 litres of compost from Poundland (£4) were planted with donations raised through the generous support of our Patreons.
+When Neil first started digging he was shocked to discover that the soil appeared to be coal dust and rubble so realised that he would have to dig holes, fill them with compost, and plant the flowers in the holes.
+Fortunately Rob, the Manager at the local COOP, donated two 50 litre bags of compost which really helped this project.

-I bought the plants on 13th March and did not expect the very cold weather we were due so had been looking after them at home waiting for the last frost to pass.
+Though the plants were purchased on 13th March the very cold weather we experienced was unexpected so we waited for the last frost to pass.

 On 3rd April the weather was clear and no further frosts were anticipated.
-I dug eleven holes and filled them with the compost and planted the flowers; four viola plants per hole.
+Eleven holes were dug, filled with compost, and four viola plants per hole were planted.

-Now I have my fingers crossed and hope that the plants survive the soil and bring us bloom in the summer months.
+Fingers were crossed and the hope that the plants would survive the soil and bring us bloom in the summer months.